kcaisley/frida/docs/devices.md

+- Enclosed layout transistors (ELTs) used to be needed as in rectangular layout the parasitic FET on side of channel is significant, as LOCOS was poorly defined
+- But now in more modern processes, the use of shallow trench isolation (STI) creates a more cleanly defined edge of the transistor which minimizes the existance of a parasitic FET.

 bjt  bipolar because there are teo currenet.
 Want to make tge base as thin as possible, as if it’s not fully depleted, we want to avoid recombination so that IC ~ IE